Employment Purpose Considerations

 Disclosure and Authorization Requirements

-Before procuring a consumer report, an employer must provide to the applicant/employee a disclosure that a report may be obtained for employment purposes, and obtain his/her authorization.
-Guidance from the Staff Report and/or other FTC’s advisory literature indicate that:
+Before procuring a consumer report, an employer must provide to the candidate a disclosure that a report may be obtained for employment purposes, and obtain their authorization.
+Guidance from the Staff Report, other FTC advisory literature and case law indicate that:

-- Disclosure must be in a clear and conspicuous, standalone document, which means that it cannot be part of a printed employment application, and may contain only minor additional items, such as the type of information that may be obtained, so long as the description does not confuse the applicant/employee or detract from the mandated disclosure.
-The document may not include extraneous or contradictory information, such as a request that the individual waives his/her rights under the FCRA.
+- The disclosure must be in a clear and conspicuous, standalone document, which means that it cannot be part of a printed employment application, and may contain only minor additional items, such as the type of information that may be obtained, so long as the description does not confuse the candidate or detract from the mandated disclosure.

-The Staff Report provides that the disclosure language and request for authorization may be combined in a single document, and certain identifying information may be included.
-But the Staff Report also emphasizes the FTC’s formalistic reading of the FCRA, i.e., that the statute literally commands the use of a stand-alone document.
+- The disclosure language and request for authorization may be combined in a single document; however, the FTC’s formalistic reading of the FCRA is that the statute literally commands the use of separate documents.

-Most CRAs, including Scherzer International, provide model disclosure/authorization forms for their clients to use; however, employers can use their own forms providing that the content is compliant with FCRA and state and local requirements.
-The content of the disclosure/authorization forms is ultimately the employer’s responsibility.
+Most CRAs, including Scherzer, provide model disclosure and authorization forms as a curtesy for their clients to use; however, employers can use their own forms.
+Providing compliant forms to the candidate is ultimately the employer’s responsibility.

-Pursuant to the federal Electronic Signatures in Global and National Commerce Act (“ESIGN”), an applicant or employee may provide a general (rather than employment-related) authorization in an electronic format.
-Electronic authorization is permitted by the text of the FCRA for DOT-regulated employers in certain specified circumstances [15 U.S.C. §§ 1681b(b)(2)(B),(C)].
-The FTC Staff Report’s general acceptance of electronic signatures reasonably would appear to extend to employment-purpose reports.
+Electronic authorization is permitted by the text of the FCRA for DOT-regulated employers in certain specified circumstances.
+The FTC’s general acceptance of electronic signatures reasonably would appear to extend to employment-purpose reports.